 The last thing I wanted to mention is the part of Arjun Raj‘s lab.
 This was not a planned collaboration.
 It started when I gave a talk at the Transcription Imaging Consortium (TIC) meeting in HHMI Jannelia towards the end of 2014.
 It turns out that one of Arjun’s students heard my talk, and realized that I describe similar findings to what they have.

 So Arjun contacted Rob and we discussed this.
 I was both happy that another lab confirmed my findings and scared of being scooped.
 But Arjun is a very nice guy.
 We decided to either publish back-to-back or combine our data (which we eventually did).
 He waited over two years(!) for me.
 This is not something to take for granted, and for that I am very thankful.
 The data that was provided by Arjun’s team (Chris, Maggie & Elliot) strengthened the paper.
-[Since PNAS didn’t let me to do proper acknowledgments of their contributions: Chris did the work on GFP mRNA, including transwell & exosomes; Maggie & Elliot performed the human-mouse co-culture experiments for transfer of endogenous human mRNA].
+[Since PNAS didn’t allow me to do proper acknowledgments of their contributions: Chris did the work on GFP mRNA, including transwell & exosomes; Maggie & Elliot performed the human-mouse co-culture experiments for transfer of endogenous human mRNA].

 Last, here’s a cool video of two cells connected by a nanotube.
 Look at the blob moving from one cell to another (alas, no mRNA there.
 You can see a donor MBS MEF at the bottom of the field).